supersquad-challenge/front-end-solana/README.md

 ## Features

 - **Google Login**: Sign in easily using your Google account.
-- **XUMM Wallet Integration**: Seamlessly connect your XUMM wallet for XRP Ledger to participate in challenges.
+- **Solana Wallet Integration**: Seamlessly connect your Phantom, Torus wallet for Solana to participate in challenges.
 - **Challenge Information**: View detailed information about each challenge.
 - **USDT Deposit**: After confirming the challenge details, deposit USDT to join.
 - **Photo Verification**: Upload a photo for verification.